DizzyHSlightlyVoided/DieFledermaus/DieFledermauZ Format.md

 ### Options
 The following elements are specified for the **Options** field:
-* `Kom` - *1 parameter* - Indicates a comment on the DieFledermauZ archive.
+* `Kom` - *1 parameter.* Indicates a comment on the DieFledermauZ archive.
 Same as in DieFledermaus.
-* `AES` - *1 parameter* - Indicates that the file is AES encrypted.
+* `AES` - *1 parameter.* Indicates that the file is AES encrypted.
 Same parameter format as in DieFledermaus.
 See below for further information.
+* `SHA3` - *No parameters.* Indicates that the file uses SHA-3/512 hashes and HMACs instead of SHA-512.
+Only valid when the file is encrypted.

 Entry List
 ----------